The PDF Accessibility Guide: How to Make Your Portable Documents Accessible

 What are the Legal Requirements for PDFs?

-As far as the United States goes, nothing is specifically on the books at a federal level.
-In other words, I can’t cite you a law that says what you need to do to make PDFs accessible because none exists.
+As far as the United States goes, nothing is specifically on the books at a federal level for private entities.

-To further complicate things, PDF accessibility ranges on a spectrum.
+To further complicate things, as detailed above, PDF accessibility ranges on a spectrum.

 A completely inaccessible PDF is just an image of a wall of text.
 That’s going to make you very eligible for a web accessibility lawsuit.